 Competition - The Competition Committee promotes international legal policies that favor an open and competitive environment for U.S. business.

-Corporate Responsibility and Labor Policy - The Corporate Responsibility Committee shapes the development of CR principles and increases awareness of business's positive social contributions.
+Corporate Responsibility and Labor Affairs - The Corporate Responsibility Committee shapes the development of CR principles and increases awareness of business's positive social contributions.

 Customs and Trade Facilitation - The Customs and Trade Facilitation Committee promotes eliminating trade barriers and harmonizing global customs and border procedures.